-As part of the British Humanist Association, Wales Humanists has a number of policies and campaigns on human rights and equality, public ethical issues, and achieving a secular state.
+As part of Humanists UK, Wales Humanists has a number of policies and campaigns on human rights and equality, public ethical issues, and achieving a secular state.
 At the moment, we are currently working on five core campaign areas:

 Replacing mandatory religious collective worship with inclusive assemblies